DanielDaCosta/firebase-chat-bot/README.md

 # firebase-chat-bot

-Platform for instantaneous and continuous dialogue, using React, Node.js and Firebase.
+A platform for instantaneous and continuous dialogue, using React, Node.js and Firebase.